How Far Underground Are Skyscraper Foundations?

 Other home foundations have a narrow crawl space below the home.
 The shallowest foundation is a concrete slab that’s poured directly at ground level.
 It’s usually about a four or six-inch deep concrete mat with gravel underneath for drainage.

 This concrete depth provides a stark contrast between a residential foundation and a skyscraper foundation.
-In a home, the concrete mat may only be a half of a foot deep, but the Burj Khalifa in Dubai has a 12-foot deep concrete mat.
+In a home, the concrete mat may only be half a foot deep, but the Burj Khalifa in Dubai has a 12-foot deep concrete mat.

 How Is Your Home’s Foundation Performing?